Skip to main content Skip to footer

 4. Do you have some pedals that change behavior when voltage is cut?
 Many drive and fuzz pedals without an internal power regulation circuit can get sputtery and spiky in a kind of cool way as the battery dies and voltage drops.
 Essentially, what's happening is the available input gain reduces as the power drops and as the voltage gets close to the point where the internal transistors are about to stop working altogether, and the signal starts cutting in and out in an interesting, musically useful way.
 If you like that sound, and have a pedal that does it, you'll want a power supply that has an output or two with a "Sag" control.
 Some newer versions of these pedals have a 'sag" feature built in, so check the manual that you stashed in the closet to be sure your pedal doesn't already have this feature.
 Power supply outputs with variable voltage controls have a small trimpot that can be used to drop the output voltage to simulate a dying battery.
 Note that this will not work on pedals that have an internal voltage regulator.

-Now that we've talked a little about the things you'll have to think about in choosing a pedalboard power supply, let's dive in and take a look at our suggestions for your best choices in each category.
+Now that we've talked a little about the things you'll have to think about in choosing a pedalboard power supply, let's dive in and take a look at our picks for some of the best pedal power supplies on the market today.

 Truetone 1 SPOT Combo Pack

-We really have only one recommendation in this category.
+We really have only one recommendation for daisy chain power supplies.
 Truetone's 1 SPOT power supply has pretty much dominated the world of daisy chain power supplies since it first came to market over 20 years ago.
 Using a quiet, well-filtered switching 9V wall-wart-style power supply, it delivers up to 1700mA of power at 9VDC.
 That's enough to run 200 low-current overdrive pedals like the classic Ibanez TS808 Tube Screamer with power to spare.
 The basic 1 SPOT Combo Pack comes with an eight-pedal daisy-chain cable and multiple converters to power pedals that only have a battery connection or a specialty connector.

 Truetone 1 Spot Combo Pack